quyphan16/Midterm-Project-1000/README.md

 ## Favorite Destinations
 **Page 3 will cover my top three favorite destinations:**
-* I have a large passion for traveling and am fond of the idea going to foreign places to explore.
+* I have a large passion for traveling and am fond of the idea going to foreign places to explore

+Click this [link](FAV-DEST.md) to be redirected.

+## College Classes Taken
+**Page 3 will cover my class taken so far:**
+* By May this semester I will have completed my first year at college and page will list those following classes

 Click this [link](FAV-DEST.md) to be redirected.